kezoponk/IPhonePasscode.js/README.md

   header('location: ../index.html');
 }
 ```
+- Password is 1234
+- White buttons, black text
-- Password is 1234, white buttons, black text, php used for back-end with a keychain session variable
+- PHP used for back-end with a keychain session variable
 ___

 ### Example 2 with Python Django